MiYOSMART Spectacle lenses for Myopia Control

 People with high myopia have to rely on their glasses heavily, which brings about inconvenience in daily life.
 The higher the myopia, the more fragile the retina is.
 It also increases the risk of suffering from eye diseases such as cataract, glaucoma3, 4 and retinal detachment.
 Therefore, we should be cautious to the myopia development in our children.
 Appropriate treatments should be taken to control myopia progression so that children can maintain clear vision during their precious period of school life.

 To maximize the effectiveness of myopia control lenses, proper usage and good visual habits are essential.
 Myopia control consultants in Optical 88 will illustrate the lens design and myopia control mechanism to customers, together with advices on frame selection and fitting.
 Regular follow-ups will be provided to monitor proper lens usage and effectiveness on myopia control.
-To know more details, please visit our branches listed below and meet our optometrists and myopia control consultants!
+To know more details, please visit our branches and meet our optometrists and myopia control consultants!

 1. Lam CS, Edwards M et al. A 2-year longitudinal study of myopia progression and optical component changes among Hong Kong schoolchildren.
 Optom Vis Sci 1999 Jun; 76(6):370-80.